med25ch/CryptoVisualizer/README.md

 # CryptoVisualizer

-CryptoVisualizer is an Android app built with Kotlin, Jetpack Compose, and Clean Architecture.
+CryptoVisualizer is an Android app built with Kotlin, and Jetpack Compose.
 It displays cryptocurrency prices through interactive charts, offering a modern and intuitive user experience.

 ## Features